Finding a Better Web Design Process

 Step 3: Sketching (Low-Fidelity)

 Once I have all the requirements, content, and architecture defined for a website, I start sketching.
-I think this is an extremely important part of the process because it lets you create a bunch of layouts very quickly.
+I think this is an extremely important part of the web design process because it lets you create a bunch of layouts very quickly.
 If you went straight to Photoshop or another mock-up tool you’ll tend to waste time not focusing on the essentials.
 My goal is to ‘fail fast’ in the early stages of a design, before the productivity and mental costs of failing are much higher.
 You’ll find that each time a design doesn’t work, you learn something that improves the subsequent designs.

 When doing your first sketches, it’s important to only focus on organization and placement of key content, not on the quality of your sketch.
 The goal isn’t to present these first sketches to stakeholders.
 It may be helpful to use a whiteboard or other large-tipped marker to prevent being tempted to add too much detail.
 Consider sketching any significant sections of your site, not just the homepage.